Vittorio Orsenigo

-Life
+Life and career

-Theater Director
+Theatre director

 Orsenigo started working in the Italian artistic panorama after the Second World War.
 Following the invitation of Elio Vittorini, he presented a selection of theatrical works by Christopher Isherwood, Bertold Brecht and Wystan Hugh Auden, whose works were not yet popular in Italy in that period.
-In 1950 Orsenigo started working at Piccolo Teatro di Milano thanks to its director Paolo Grassi.
+In 1950, Orsenigo started working at Piccolo Teatro di Milano thanks to its director Paolo Grassi.
 He directed Alfred Jarry's piece Ubu Roy and Guillaume Apollinaire.

 In that occasion, Orsenigo met Pierluigi Pizzi, who was a beginner at that time.
 The two started working together and Pizzi drew scenography and costumes for Orsenigo's works.
 Later in the Eighties, Salvatore Quasimodo stated he was interested in Orsenigo's theatrical works.

 In the Fifties, Orsenigo also met the writer and critic Raffaele Carrieri.
 Orsenigo was also a good painter and Carrieri loved his works.
 Because of this, in 1981 Orsenigo had his first exhibition in Milan for which Achille Bonito Oliva wrote the catalogue.

 Orsenigo exhibited again in 1984 in Milan and in 1985 at Palazzo dei Diamanti in Ferrara.

 Writer

 In the Fifties, Orsenigo had already developed some interest in writing.
 His first book was a collection of poems named Come gli occhi di sabbia; later in 1954 he published the tale La demenza di giacomo.
-But only in the Nineties he restarted his activity with La linea gotica and published some works on the Italian magazines Resine Letterarie and La nuova prosa.
-In the same years Orsenigo also performed translations for the Sellerio and Archinto.
-In 2001 his friend Giuseppe Pontiggia wrote the preface of Settore editoriale; Orsenigo exchanged the courtesy five years later for Pontiggia's Lettere.
+But only in the Nineties, he restarted his activity with La linea gotica and published some works on the Italian magazines Resine Letterarie and La nuova prosa.
+In the same years, Orsenigo also performed translations for the Sellerio and Archinto.
+In 2001, his friend Giuseppe Pontiggia wrote the preface of Settore editoriale; Orsenigo exchanged the courtesy five years later for Pontiggia's Lettere.